-78. No use of funds to interfere with federal law enforcement: Notice of scheduled release
+77. No use of funds to interfere with federal law enforcement: Interrogation of certain aliens

 SCOPE.
-This condition applies as of the date the recipient accepts the award, and throughout the remainder of the period of performance.
-Its provisions must be among those included in any subaward at any tier.
+This condition applies as of the date the recipient accepts this award, and throughout the remainder of the period of performance for the award.
+Its provisions must be among those included in any subaward (at any tier).